Clear bags only will be permitted at athletic events

 FAQs About Metal Detectors

-QUESTION: Why does Lexington Two use metal detectors and require clear bags?
+QUESTION: Why has Lexington Two implemented metal detectors and clear bags at large events?

 ANSWER: These items are part of the district’s continuing commitment to provide a safe and secure environment for students, employees, and community members.

-QUESTION: Will there be metal detectors at every entrance to board meetings, games, and other public events at high school stadiums and arenas?
+QUESTION: Will there be metal detectors at every entrance to games?

-QUESTION: At athletic events, what time will gates open if we have to walk through metal detectors?
+QUESTION: What time will gates open if we have to walk through metal detectors?

-ANSWER: Gates will open an hour before the start of the game and will remain open until tickets are no longer available.
+ANSWER: Gates will open an hour before the start of the game and will remain open until tickets are no longer sold.

-QUESTION: What can people expect when they arrive at the gate or door?
+QUESTION: What can fans expect when they arrive at the gate to the stadium or arena?

 ANSWER: Spectators will be asked to follow instructions of the security screening staff.
-Only clear bags will be allowed in board meetings, and at high school stadiums and arenas.
+Only clear bags will be allowed.
 Attendees will NOT be asked to remove any belts, clothing, hats, or shoes.
 To carefully scan everyone, spectators will be asked to individually walk through the metal detector.
 If an individual has a prohibited item, he/she will be asked to take the item back to a vehicle before being permitted into the stadium or arena.

 QUESTION: What if I have a medical condition and cannot walk through a metal detector?

-QUESTION: What if people don’t want to pass through metal detectors?
+QUESTION: What if fans don’t want to pass through metal detectors?

 Related